rforssen.net / iot

 entry point

 7 lines.
 Gathers platform.start(app) and app.run() concurrently.
-Never edited.
+Never edited per-device.

 main.py